rilhia/omni-endo-ai-mcp/README.md

 <a id="how-to-stop"></a>
 ## 🛑 How to Stop
-* **Claude Desktop path:** nothing to stop, Claude shuts the container down itself when it's done.
+* **Claude Desktop path:** nothing to stop — Claude shuts the container down itself when it's done.
 * **Open WebUI path:** in your terminal, in the project folder, run:
   ```bash
   docker compose down